-Impact resistant or IR shingles are better that standard asphalt shingles at enduring impact from flying objects like branches, boards or debris that may have been lifted by the winds of a thunder storm, hurricane or twister.
+Impact-resistant or IR shingles are better than standard asphalt shingles at enduring impact from flying objects like branches, boards or debris that may have been lifted by the winds of a thunderstorm, hurricane or twister.
 A shingle’s resistance to impact is graded from Class 1 to 4 on the American Society for Testing Materials (ASTM) D2218 Testing Standard, with Class 4 being the best rating.
 To qualify for a Class 4 rating, the shingles must pass standards for impact and wind resistance established by Underwriters Laboratories (UL) and the ASTM.

 Numerous manufacturers offer asphalt shingles that qualify as Class 4 impact resistant.
 A very popular Class 4 impact-resistant shingle is the Certainteed Landmark IR brand.
 They’re so good that insurance companies in many parts of the country will give you a reduced rate on your premiums if you use these shingles instead of normal asphalt shingles.